The Miniaturist (TV series): Plot

-Johannes has an agreement to sell sugar for Frans.
-However, Johannes is discovered to be in a long-time same-sex relationship with Jack, a secret which Marin had tried to hide so he could not be punished by the state.
+Johannes has an merchant agreement to sell sugar for Frans Meermans.
+However, Johannes is discovered to be in a long-time same-sex relationship with Jack Philips, a secret which Marin had tried to hide so he could not be punished to death by the officials.
 Jack tries to attack Marin, but is wounded by Otto.
 Frans files a complaint claiming that Johannes attempted to murder Jack and forced Jack to be in this relationship, also accusing Johannes of bribery.
-Johannes tries to escape but is arrested and imprisoned, so the jury decides his fate.
+Johannes tries to escape on a ship but is arrested and imprisoned, so the judges decide his fate.

-Meanwhile, Marin is found to be pregnant and she tells Nella she was in love with Frans before he married Agnes; however, Marin herself has declined Frans' proposal.
+Meanwhile, pregnant Marin tells Nella she was in love with Frans before he married Agnes.
+Marin herself has declined Frans' proposal.
+Marin wanted to remain Domina in the Brandt household, not submit to a husband and lose her freedom.
 Frans became negative toward Johannes, thinking Johannes forbade Marin to marry him.
 Marin passes away after a painful delivery.
-The baby is discovered to be Otto's daughter.
-Nella tries to sell the sugar to a baker who was Cornelia's friend, and bribes some people so she can bury Marin secretly and save her husband of four months from the false charges against him.
-However, Johannes is sentenced to death by drowning on the charge of being a sodomite, the only one proved.
+The baby is Otto's daughter.
+Nella tries to sell the sugar to a confectioner and small storekeeper who is Cornelia's friend, and she bribes the priest in the church so she can bury Marin.
+Johannes is sentenced to death by drowning on the charge of being a sodomite.

-Nella finds out that The Miniaturist was a girl trying to follow her who vanished when Nella tries to follow back.
-Nella asks her how could she tell by making dolls what would happen in the Brandt family, but The Miniaturist has no answer for her questions.
+Nella finds out that the Miniaturist is a woman trying to follow her but vanished when Nella tries to follow back.
+Nella asks her how could she tell by making dolls what would happen in the Brandt family, but the Miniaturist has no answer for her questions.